Litauen/docs.bannerlordmodding.lt/guides/custom_main_menu.md

 ![](/pics/2402261859.png)

+??? tip "Theory how to fix"
+    During testing I noticed that helmet's material has Vertex Layout - Skinning Precise enabled.
+When I disabled it, helmet started to move.
+Needs more testing.

 !!! quote "Le Profyteur: after you can make a animation on blender and export with your mesh, after you can add a play anim script to play the clip"

 When happy with the changes, export FBX and import it into the Editor.